 Values, Vision, and Mission Statement

-We create, teach, and learn in the traditional and unceded territory of the Stó:lō people.
+We create, teach, and learn in the traditional territory of the Stó:lō people.
 We believe that creative practice and critical analysis can transform individuals and society.

 We create opportunities for innovation, risk-taking, and embracing the unknown.